Protgen/Doogle/README.md

 but the default ones are still there

 Doogle v1.1.1
-I dont know if this is how you use versions but how cares well I forgot to add some stuff and I will fix the version number thing
+I don't know if this is how you use versions but how cares well I forgot to add some stuff and I will fix the version number thing wait
+Google says I am doing it right

 Doogle v1.2 Comming soon Functions
 1. data saving